Semi-classical approximations based on Bohmian mechanics: Acknowledgments

 \section{Acknowledgments}

-It is a pleasure to thank Sheldon Goldstein, Christian Maes, Travis Norsen, Nelson Pinto-Neto, Daniel Sudarsky and Hans Westman for useful discussions.
-This work is supported by the Actions de Recherches Concert\'ees (ARC) of the Belgium Wallonia-Brussels Federation under contract No.\ 12-17/02.
+It is a pleasure to thank Detlef D\"urr, Sheldon Goldstein, Christian Maes, Travis Norsen, Nelson Pinto-Neto, Daniel Sudarsky and Hans Westman for useful discussions and comments.
+This work was done partly at the University of Liege, with support from the Actions de Recherches Concert\'ees (ARC) of the Belgium Wallonia-Brussels Federation under contract No.\ 12-17/02, at the LMU, Munich, with support of the Deutsche Forschungsgemeinschaft.
+Currently the support is by the Research Foundation Flanders (Fonds Wetenschappelijk Onderzoek, FWO), Grant No. G066918N.